katieraby/northcoders-news-API/README.md

 This script will create a new folder for your project, and initialise it as a git repository.

 After generating the project, familiarise yourself with the structure and scripts available.
-Then, copy the development-data and test-data from this repository over the appropriate place in your project.
+Then, _copy & paste_ the `development-data` and `test-data` from this repository over the appropriate place in your newly generated project.

 ## Step 2 - Seeding